OanaGaskey/Advanced-Lane-Detection/README.md

 sat_binary[(S > 90) & (S <= 255)] = 1
 ```

-Forth selection is on the hue component with values from 10 to 25 which have been identified to be corresponding to yellow.
+The fourth transformation is on the hue component with values from 10 to 25, which were identified as corresponding to yellow.

 ```
 hue_binary =  np.zeros_like(H)